-7.5.1 Shop drawings with application specific engineering content
+7.5.1 Shop drawings with application specific engineering content.

-When shop drawings with application specific engineering content are provided by the contractor, either an in-house practitioner employed by the contractor or a practitioner engaged by the contractor must assume responsibility for engineering content and seal them before submitting those documents for review.
-The project practitioner does not assume responsibility for the engineering content in the shop drawings and is usually responsible for specifying the design criteria.
+Because shop drawings with application specific engineering content are provided by the contractor, it follows that either an in-house practitioner employed by the contractor or a practitioner engaged by the contractor must assume responsibility for engineering content in the shop drawings by sealing them before submitting them to the project practitioner doing most of the design work in the project.
+The project practitioner does not assume responsibility for the engineering content in the shop drawings and is usually responsible for providing the fabricator with the design criteria.

-7.5.2 Shop drawings without application-specific engineering content
+7.5.2 Shop drawings without application specific engineering content

-Shop drawings without application-specific engineering content do not contain professional engineering content, and therefore do not require that a practitioner assume professional responsibility for its work and do not need to be sealed.
+Shop drawings without application specific engineering content do not contain professional engineering content, and therefore do not require a practitioner assume responsibility for its work and hence do not need to be sealed.